Taxation (LLM)

 International Taxation

-The core of our offerings in international taxation consists of the following courses: International Tax I & II (four credits), International Tax III (two credits), Tax Treaties (four credits), ACTP International, Taxation of International Business Transactions (three credits) (Professor permission required for those not in the LLM in International Tax program), International Tax Policy, Transfer Pricing, and Comparative Tax Policy.
-To focus on international tax, we suggest that you take Corporate Taxation I & II at NYU in your first semester if you have not already taken a similar course in your JD program.
-If you have recently completed a corporate tax course, you should consider taking the spring courses Advanced Corporate Tax Problems or Taxation of Mergers & Acquisitions as part of your study of international tax.
+The core of our offerings in international taxation consists of the following courses: International Tax I & II (four credits), Advanced International Tax: Outbound (two credits), Tax Treaties (four credits), Advanced Corporate Tax Problems: International, Taxation of International Business Transactions (three credits; professor permission required for those not in the LLM in International Tax program), International Tax Policy, Transfer Pricing, and Comparative Tax Policy.
+To focus on international tax, we suggest that you take Corporate Tax in your first semester if you have not already taken a similar course in your JD program.
+Note: If you have recently completed a corporate tax course, you should consider taking Advanced Corporate Tax Problems (spring semester) or Taxation of Mergers & Acquisitions (spring semester) as part of your study of international tax.

 Course | Title | Credits |